 Linux Mint Setting Ownership on File System

-The Linux Tutorial Shows You Step-by-step How to Setup or Change the Ownership over Files and Directories on Linux Minrt 17 Qiana Mate/Cinnamon/KDE/Xfce.
+This tutorial will guide you step-by-step on How to Setup or Change the Ownership over Files and Directories on Linux Minrt 17 Qiana Mate/Cinnamon/KDE/Xfce.

 The Ownership Decide How is the Owner of Files and Directories on the Mint Linux File System.